Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-useridentity/README.md

 1. Add a new empty MVC5 controller `UserProfileController` to the project.
 Copy the implementation of the controller from the sample.
 Remember to include the [Authorize] attribute on the class definition.
 1. In `Views` --> `UserProfile` create a new view, `Index.cshtml`, and copy the implementation from this sample.
 1. In the shared `_Layout` view, add the Action Link for Profile that is in the sample.
 1. Add a new empty MVC5 controller `OAuthController` to the project.
-Copy the implemementation of the controller from the sample.
+Copy the implementation of the controller from the sample.
 1. In AccountController's LogOff() method, copy the code which clears the token cache.
 1. In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AppKey`, `ida:AADInstance`, `ida:Tenant`, `ida:GraphResourceId`, and `ida:GraphUserUrl` and set the values accordingly.
 For the public Azure AD, the value of `ida:AADInstance` is `https://login.microsoftonline.com/{0}` the value of `ida:GraphResourceId` is `https://graph.microsoft.com`, and the value of `ida:GraphUserUrl` is `https://graph.microsoft.com/me`.
 1. In `web.config` add this line in the `<system.web>` section: `<sessionState timeout="525600" />`.
 This increases the ASP.Net session state timeout to it's maximum value so that access tokens and refresh tokens cache in session state aren't cleared after the default timeout of 20 minutes.